raceychan/ididi/README.md

 dependent: a class, or a function that requires arguments to be built/called.
 dependency: an object that is required by a dependent.
-resource: if a dependent defines an async/sync generator as its factory, it is considered a resource.
+resource: if a dependent implements the Async/ContextManager, or it has an async/sync generator as its factory, it is considered a resource.

 ### Automatic dependencies injection